16 Foods That Stop Sugar Cravings

 Cinnamon is a sweet spice that can stop sugar cravings when nothing else can.
 Cinnamon cures your sweet tooth and "tricks" your body into thinking you've had sugar!
 "Cinnamon has been proven in research to help to reduce sugar cravings by controlling blood glucose levels," says Mackey.
 "This minimizes insulin spikes after meals that lead to more hunger and consuming even more sugar.
 Add some in your tea or coffee or take it in supplement form for an extra boost!"

 Grapes are naturally sweet so freezing them makes them refreshing and make you feel like you are having a frozen treat.
-“When craving sugar, a handful of grapes can help alleviate your desire,” says Gisela Bouvier, registered dietitian, nutritionist and owner of B Nutrition and Wellness, LLC.
-“Take time to suck on and enjoy each frozen grape to further help kick that craving.”
+"When craving sugar, a handful of grapes can help alleviate your desire," says Gisela Bouvier, MBA, RDN, LDN, and owner of Mindfully Intuitive Nutrition.
+"Take time to suck on and enjoy each frozen grape to further help kick that craving."

-Making a plant-based smoothie, packed full of fruits, vegetables, and a healthy nut butter, can help not only boost your intake of fresh foods daily, but also help curb sugar cravings.
-“Having a smoothie can make you feel like you are having a delicious dessert shake, except without the unwanted sugar,” says Bouvier.
-“The boost in fruit, veggie, and healthy fat intake also helps ensure adequate nutritional intake as well.”
-Flatten your belly—in just 30 seconds—that’s all the time it takes to blend up a Zero Belly Smoothie—a unique mix of super nutrients that will flatten your gut, boost your metabolism, heal your digestive system, and turn off your fat genes for good.
+Making a plant-based smoothie, packed full of fruits, vegetables, and a healthy nut butter can help not only boost your intake of fresh foods daily but also help curb sugar cravings.
+"Having a smoothie can make you feel like you are having a delicious dessert shake, except without the unwanted sugar," says Bouvier.
+"The boost in fruit, veggie, and healthy fat intake also helps ensure adequate nutritional intake as well."
+Did you know you could flatten your belly in just 30 seconds?
+That's all the time it takes to blend up a Zero Belly Smoothie.
+Its unique mix of super nutrients will flatten your gut, boost your metabolism, heal your digestive system, and turn off your fat genes for good.
 Buy Zero Belly Smoothies today!